Like diagnosis, the treatment of Lyme disease is controversial.

 Mould illness is emerging as an important factor for many Lyme patients, and must be addressed before the body is able to properly heal from Lyme and other pathogens.

 Anecdotal evidence from chronic patients indicates that most require an expensive array of supplements and medications.
-Many turn to emerging, “unconventional” or complementary therapies to further improve symptoms and support their overall health.
+Many turn to complementary therapies to further improve symptoms and support their overall health.
+Ozone therapy, hyperthermia treatment, infrared sauna, hyperbaric oxygen, SOT (Supportive Oligonucleotide Therapy) are just some of the treatments patients report to be helpful.
+Changes in diet are often required.
 Some patients choose to avoid antibiotics, and some cannot tolerate them, so there are patients managing Lyme with non-pharmaceutical antimicrobials.

 Follow the LDAA on Facebook for the latest breakthroughs in Lyme treatments, cutting edge science and other supportive and helpful information.

 DIY expert protocols